tryton/tryton/doc/index.rst

 - Credit Note Tax Sign: The sign of the tax amount when summed for the above tax code.

+If a code field is left empty, the corresponding amounts will be ignored by the tax reports.

 Templates
 *********

 The Template models (Account Template, Account Type Template, Tax Template, Tax Code Template, etc) are the equivalent of their counterparts except that they are not linked to a company.
-A wizard allow to create and update from templates the corresponding objects.
+Two wizard (*Create Chart of Account from Template* and *Update Chart of Account from Template*) allow to create and update the accounts from the account templates (and consequently all other models associated to templates).